-Co-Chief Executive Officer of Cantor Fitzgerald Europe, having been Head of Corporate Finance.
+Recently resigned as Co-Chief Executive Officer of Cantor Fitzgerald Europe.
 He was previously Chief Executive of Intelli Corporate Finance and Finance and Business Development Director of Ivory & Sime.
 Company Secretary of the Company for ten years, he joined the Board as a non-executive Director in 1997 and has considerable experience and knowledge of investment trusts.